unktomi/ProjectTangoPlugin/Documentation/TangoPluginDocs.md

 #### Outputs:
 - Timestamp [Float]: The seconds since tango service was started, when the latest pose was the latest pose was retrieved by this component.
-- Return Value [ETangoPoseStatus Enum]: Returns the status code of the latest pose retrieved by this motion component.
+- Return Value [[Tango Pose Status](#tango-pose-status) Enum]: Returns the status code of the latest pose retrieved by this motion component.

 ----------------

 ### Get Tango Pose At Time

 ![GetTangoPoseAtTime](./Images/GetTangoPoseAtTime.png)

 #### Description:
 Returns a Tango pose object for the given time relative to a specific frame of reference.